 Plant Taxonomy of The Orange Coneflower, 'Firebird':

 Echinacea 'Firebird' is touted as having red flowers -- and under certain growing conditions, this is doubtlessly true -- but mine have exhibited reddish-orange flowers.
-Likewise, the flower is described by its promoters (and by other sources) as having a "shuttlecock" shape (i.e., like the birdie used in badminton), but mine have yet to assume this form.
+Likewise, the flower is described by its promoters (and by other sources) as having a "shuttlecock" shape (i.e., like the birdie used in badminton), but mine failed to assume this form until the plant had matured.

 The perennial will reach 34 inches tall at maturity, with a spread only about half that.
 The leaves are dark green, the habit clumping.
 When the flowers first form, they, too are green.